 • Parent Information/Materials/Training - offered periodically throughout the school year and/or the beginning of summer.
-In response to needs assessment/survey data, information/materials/training are provided for parents seeking to support their child's reading or math achievement.
+In response to needs assessment/survey data, information/materials/training (such as the Helping Children Learn and Building Readers newsletters) are provided for parents seeking to support their child's reading or math achievement.
+Monthly newsletters are offered in both English and Spanish.